octo-technology/OpenTezos/docs/ligo/examples.md

 ### Use the sandboxed client

-Once your node is running, open a new terminal and initialize the “sandboxed” client data in a temporary directory:
+Once your node is running, open a new terminal and initialize the `sandboxed` client data in a temporary directory:

 ```shell
 eval `./src/bin_client/tezos-init-sandboxed-client.sh 1`